 My kids get insanely excited about Halloween, so I need ways to funnel that energy, and provide fantastic sensory experiences.
 This Halloween Oobleck recipe fits the bill perfectly!
 The kids played with it for hours and have already asked many times for us to do this Halloween oobleck science lesson again.

-HALLOWEEN OOBLECK RECIPE AND SCIENCE LESSON
+HALLOWEEN OOBLECK SCIENCE

 It’s no secret, we really enjoy oobleck.
 It not only provides some incredible sensory experiences, but it also acts as a fine motor strengthening activity, while teaching kids some fascinating science.
 No matter how you look at it, Oobleck is a win!